Skip to content

 Solution / Architecture

-The frontend was built with React 19, TypeScript, and Vite, using Monaco Editor for code input and React Query for data fetching.
-The backend was built with .NET 10, ASP.NET Core Web API, EF Core, and PostgreSQL.
-AI-driven scenario generation is handled through Azure OpenAI, while Roslyn is used to compile and execute user-submitted C# code on the server side.
-The backend follows a layered architecture with separate API, Application, and Domain layers.
+The frontend is React 19, TypeScript, and Vite with Monaco Editor for code input and React Query for data fetching.
+The backend is .NET 10, ASP.NET Core, EF Core, and PostgreSQL.
+Azure OpenAI generates scenarios as structured JSON, and Roslyn compiles and runs user-submitted C# code server-side.
+The backend is split into API, Application, and Domain layers.

 How It Works – Architecture Flow